cuboulder-se-research/move-method-assist/Evaluation.md

     Optional: Use [this helper](/src/main/python/mm_analyser/refactoring_miner_processing/automation_helpers/write_file4plugin.py) script to write to the file.
 3. Launch the plugin by executing the "runIde" gradle target.
 4. De-anonymize telemetry.
 Open Main | Settings | Tools | Large Language Models | Uncheck "Anonymize Telemetry Data"
+5. Open the relevant project.

+Optional
-5. Right click on _any_ class | Show Intention Actions | "Move-Method Assistant"
+6. Right click on _any_ class | Show Intention Actions | "Move-Method Assistant"

     Ensure to click on the intention which displays the following text when you hover over it: